 - Middle School: Red polo, short or long sleeved, with embroidered school crest, tucked into waistband.
 White undershirts are permitted. - High School: Black polo or white Oxford, short or long sleeved, with embroidered school crest, tucked into waistband.
 White undershirts are permitted.
 Seniors may wear the school blazer.
-High school students may wear a letterman jacket. - Campus sweater/outerwear with school crest or approved emblem.
+High school students may wear a letterman jacket. - Campus pullover or athletic jacket with school crest or approved emblem may be worn at all times. - Non-academy outerwear may be worn outside before and after school and must be free of popculture, political messages, and/or inappropriate messages.